 The Securities Market Association is a cooperation body established in December 2006 by the Confederation of Finnish Industries EK, the Central Chamber of Commerce of Finland and NASDAQ OMX Helsinki Ltd (hereinafter "Helsinki exchange").
 The aim of the association is to ensure, through more efficient self-regulation, that companies operating in the securities market observe uniform and transparent operating principles and rules.
-The mission of the association is to promote good corporate governance.
-Among its other duties, the association administers, develops and, when necessary, updates the Finnish Corporate Governance Code (hereinafter the "Code").
+The mission of the association is, among others, to promote good Corporate Governance and to administer the Finnish Corporate Governance Code (hereinafter the "Code").